Contact Us Today (424) 372-3112

 Description of a Watson DUI Murder Charge

-• You have a DUI conviction and attended a DUI school, where the classes covered the dangers of driving drunk and the risk to other people were made clear.
+• You have a DUI conviction and attended a DUI school, where the classes covered the dangers of driving drunk, and the risk to other people was made clear.

 The Watson Admonition